Dave Stewart (baseball): Oakland Athletics

 After the 1990 season, Stewart was part of a Major League All-Star team that played an eight-game series in Japan against a Japanese all-star team.
 He went on the disabled list for the first time in his career in 1991 because of a strained rib muscle, which caused him to miss three weeks of the season.
 When he returned he was not as dominant as he had been before.
 His troubles were partly because of an inability to throw his forkball for strikes and as a result he was pitching with less confidence.
 In 35 starts, Stewart finished 11–11 with a league-high 5.18 ERA in 1991 as the Athletics missed the playoffs for the first time since 1987.

 Stewart was bothered by elbow tendinitis for much of the 1992 season but still made 31 starts (his fewest since 1986) and had a 12–10 record and 3.66 ERA.
 The A's returned to the playoffs, but this time were seen as underdogs to the Toronto Blue Jays in the American League Championship Series.
 Stewart started the opener of the series and pitched 7.2 innings while allowing only three runs in a game the A's won.
 The A's lost the next three games and were on the verge of elimination, so he called a team meeting in order to give his teammates a pep talk.
 He responded by pitching a complete game victory in game five, allowing only two runs.
 It was the first complete game victory in an ALCS game since Bruce Hurst of the Boston Red Sox pitched one in 1986 against the California Angels.
 However, the Blue Jays won the next game to take the series and eliminate the A's from the post-season.

 Toronto Blue Jays

 Stewart signed a two-year, $8.5 million contract with the Blue Jays on December 8, 1992.
 He said that he was sad to leave the A's, whom he had envisioned spending the rest of his career with, but he felt the Blue Jays treated him with more respect with their offer.
-He said that the A's General Manager, Sandy Alderson, was disrespectful of him and all he had done for Oakland and was insulted that he was accused of disloyalty when he signed with the Blue Jays.
+He said that A's general manager Sandy Alderson was disrespectful of him and all he had done for Oakland and was insulted that he was accused of disloyalty when he signed with the Blue Jays.